lima21bd/Jigsaw-Unintended-Bias-in-Toxicity-ClassificationJigsaw-Unintended-Bias-in-Toxicity-Classification/README.md

 * Go to [nbviewer](https://nbviewer.jupyter.org/) to run jupyter notebooks if it fails to open on Github
 * Copy and Paste the URL of the .ipynb file in the blank of the nbviewer

+## Help

+If you face difficulties running the model on your local machine or Google Colab Notebook, then check if you are running the Kernel on CPU or GPU.
+If you're running on CPU, change the runtime to GPU.
+I ran this notebook on Kaggle environment & it worked well for me.